Martins3/Martins3.github.io/hack/int.md

 - Exceptions	can	be	interrupted
   – By	interrupts	(devices	needing	service)
 - Exceptions	can	nest	two	levels	deep
-  – ExcepWons	indicate	coding	error
+  – Exceptions	indicate	coding	error
-  – ExcepWon	code	(kernel	code)	shouldn’t	have	bugs
+  – Exception	code	(kernel	code)	shouldn’t	have	bugs
   – Page	fault	is	possible	(trying	to	touch	user	data)

 In order to support as many architectures as possible, Linux has a more restrictive interrupt nesting implementation:[^7]